Douglas-Klos/fractals-py/README.md

 ## Interface

-Us the left mouse button to drag a selection box around the area you wish to zoom in on.
-Note: currently no box is displayed while selecting an area, however the points are captured and zooming works.

-Pan the image around using the right mouse button.
-Right click and drag to move the center of the image to a new location on the screen.
+Left Mouse Button -  Zoom in on selected area.
+   Note: Currently no box is _displayed_ while selecting an area.

+Right Mouse Button - Pan the image around.

-Reset the image to the original coordinate plane using the center mouse button.
+Center Mouse Button - Reset the image to the original coordinate plane.

-The settings.py file contains some values that can be adjusted for various results.
-MAX_ITER is the fractal iteration.
-COLOR_SCALE is a divisor for the hue color palette (hoping to deprecate soon).
+Mouse Wheel Up - Zoom in 10%

+Mouse Wheel Down - Zoom Out 10%

+Q - Quit

+### settings.py

+MAX_ITER = Number of iterations to perform.

 ## Why though?